mohit2708/python/Interview_question.md

 Output:- 3
 ```

-**Dictionary Items - Data Types**
-The values in dictionary items can be of any data type.
+**Dictionary Items - Data Types:** The values in dictionary items can be of any data type.
 ```python
 thisdict = {
   "brand": "Ford",